-FirstEnergy's utility operating subsidiary companies also have the ability to borrow from each other and FE to meet their short-term working capital requirements.
+FirstEnergy's utility regulated operating subsidiary companies also have the ability to borrow from each other and FE to meet their short-term working capital requirements.
 Similar but separate arrangements exist among FirstEnergy's unregulated companies with AE Supply, FE, FET, FEV and certain other unregulated subsidiaries.
+As of June 1, 2024, FET is no longer participating in the unregulated money pool.
 FESC administers these money pools and tracks surplus funds of FE and the respective regulated and unregulated subsidiaries, as the case may be, as well as proceeds available from bank borrowings.
 Companies receiving a loan under the money pool agreements must repay the principal amount of the loan, together with accrued interest, within 364 days of borrowing the funds.
 The rate of interest is the same for each company receiving a loan from their respective pool and is based on the average cost of funds available through the pool.
 The high interest rate environment has caused the rate and interest expense on borrowings under the various FirstEnergy credit facilities to be significantly higher.

-Average Interest Rates Regulated Companies' Money Pool Unregulated Companies' Money Pool 2024 2023 2024 2023 For the Three Months Ended March 31, 6.32 % 5.84 % 7.08 % 5.19 %
+Average Interest Rates Average Interest Rates Regulated Companies' Money Pool Unregulated Companies' Money Pool Average Interest Rates Regulated Companies' Money Pool Unregulated Companies' Money Pool

+2024 2024 2024 2023 2024 2023 2024 2023 2024 2023 2024 2023

+For the Three Months Ended March 31,

+6.32 % 5.84 % 7.08 % 5.19 %

+For the Three Months Ended June 30,

+6.21 % 6.15 % 6.69 % 6.08 %

+For the Six Months Ended June 30,

+6.26 % 6.00 % 6.89 % 5.64 %